 Biological Foundations

-Using our breakthrough model of evolution, we’re aiming to establish new foundations for theoretical biology.
+Using our breakthrough model of evolution, we’re aiming to establish new foundations for computational and theoretical biology.

 Project Overview